jswaff/chess4j/README.md

 ## Using a Neural Network

-By default, chess4j still uses a hand crafted evaluation.
+By default, chess4j still uses a handcrafted evaluation.
 You can enable a neural network based evaluation using a command line parameter:

 ```-nn nn-32-q.txt```

-However, this is not currently recommended.
-Using a neural network for evaluation, even with NNUE, is significantly slower than a traditional code based evaluator.
-Currently, the overhead seems to be too high without the use of intrinsics.
-I plan to investigate Java's Vector API to see if it can help here.

 ## Changelog